 Advance beyond the traditional teaching role and become a leader in your education community with our online master’s degree in education.

 M.A.
 Education Teacher Leader Overview

 Campbellsville University’s online Master of Arts in Education Teacher Leader program prepares you to lead and mentor fellow faculty members.
 You’ll acquire the skills and tools that education administrators are seeking in new leaders.
-The degree offers seven professional specialty options, and you can earn endorsements to accompany the affordable program.
+The degree offers six professional specialty options, and you can earn endorsements to accompany the affordable program.

 The online teacher leader program’s core curriculum introduces you to teacher leadership skills and explores different leadership styles.
 You will also examine and use the practical skills in student assessment that are necessary for curriculum planning.
 The degree covers technology in the classroom for public school teachers and how to apply technology in such a way that all students will learn.

 Finally, the online teacher leader program includes two action research practicum courses.
 The action research practicums incorporate the research and knowledge acquired from the other courses to provide real-world experience in the field.
 You will examine a group of students, define any learning problems, research possible mediations and collect data.
 You will then evaluate the effect of the intervention and collaborate the findings with colleagues.

 Our online master’s in educational leadership is developed and taught by faculty members who have teaching and administration experience in Kentucky public schools.
-The program is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and NCATE, the National Council for the Accreditation of Educator Preparation (CAEP) and are approved by the Education Professional Standards Board of Kentucky (EPSB) for teacher education and certification.
+Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Campbellsville’s education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and are approved by the Education Professional Standards Board of Kentucky (EPSB) for teacher education and certification.

 The online teacher leader program is made up of 36 credit hours and takes approximately two years to complete.
 You can choose a specialty option, consisting of 12-15 credit hours, to better tailor your master’s degree to your goals.